tonywu6/ferrosaur/docs/src/reference/iterator.md

 #### pub fn next(&mut self, &mut [JsRuntime]) -> [anyhow::Result]\<Option\<T>>

-Receive the next value from the iterator.
-Returns:
+Receive the next value from the iterator:

 - `Ok(Some(T))` if the next value is successfully returned;
 - `Ok(None)` if the iterator has been exhausted;